 It’s amazing to me just how intense an experience it was.
 Here are some of the highlights:

 - I remember doing a lecture-demo for the Greater New Orleans Bonsai Society back in 1991, and had the honor of visiting Vaughn Banting’s personal collection.

 - I watched Guy Guidry demonstrate his amazing skills long before he was internationally known.

 - I got to meet the great John Naka at BCI 92; someone may still have the photo of the two of us (master and “other guy”).

 - I traveled a good bit in the South, doing lecture demos in Dallas, Lake Charles, Shreveport, and elsewhere.
 Also classes and workshops.

 - And I worked on personal collections from Dallas to Atlanta to Baltimore.

 Personal circumstances forced me to exit the hobby and business in 1994.
 By 2000 I was ready to return, and so I founded Bonsai South.
 After a brief hiatus from 2007 to 2009, I got right back out there and started collecting trees again.
 That’s a bug I can’t (and don’t want to) shake.
 I absolutely love the hunt.
 And amazingly enough, I still have customers from 25 years ago who have become customers once again.

 We love bonsai … you love bonsai … let’s talk!
-Drop me a line with your questions and comments; I work to answer every email personally as soon as it arrives in my inbox.
+Drop Zach a line with your comments; he loves feedback and interaction with his visitors.
 Thanks!